myTerminal/super-emacs/README.md

 Emacs 27 [comes with XDG support](https://git.savannah.gnu.org/cgit/emacs.git/commit/?id=4118297ae2fab4886b20d193ba511a229637aea3) and hence will also work with `~/.config/emacs`.
 To be able to use *super-emacs* that way (which may as well be the only way soon), you can link it in the following way:

     ln -s </path/to/cloned/project>/super-emacs/.emacs.d ~/.config/emacs

-### Docker Hub

-*super-emacs* is also available on Docker.
-To start it, run a command that looks like this:

-    docker pull myterminal/super-emacs

 ## Features